geshan/geshan.github.com/about/index.md

 I have a keen interest in REST architecture, microservices and cloud computing.
 I am a language-agnostic software engineer who believes the value provided to the business is more important than the choice of language or framework.

+## Consciously evolving

+I was born and lived the majority of my life in Kathmandu, Nepal.
+I have lived and worked in the Netherlands, U.A.E and Australia.
+This multi-cultural experience has enriched my life in various aspects.
+It has also given me chances to work on software systems of varying scale that millions of customers have used, benefitted from and can rely upon.

 ## Day to day

 Day to day, I use mainly Javascript (Node.js) and PHP with MySQL database to translate business requirements into reliable, scalable, and reslilient software.

+## Why This blog?

+I have been blogging since 2007, I blog about things I have learnt, things I want to share or just something I want to rant about :).
+The best feeling is, when you are stuck on something you Google for a solution and you end up finding your own blog post written some years back.
+That feeling is priceless.

+Another factor that motivates me to keep on publishing blog posts is the feedback you get from people.
+I have been told that the person was looking for something technical and one of my blog post helped the person solve the issue or learn something new.
+This also given a sense of immense satisfaction.

 ## Public Speaking